f5devcentral/f5-tmsh2iapp/README.md

 # Main characteristics of tmsh2iapp

 * Allows creating an iApp using a **declarative** tmsh-like syntax (these are called .t2i files)
+* It has been used with **LTM, ASM, APM, AFM and PEM modules**.
 * Baseline .t2i files can be created easily with the BIG-IP GUI
 * Helps deploying the iApp by creating sample Ansible roles & playbooks, Heat templates and iWorkflow JSON files
+* Can easily create **iApps that contain base configurations (self-IPs, VLANs, etc...) that can be deployed in a BIG-IP cluster and config-sync'ed assigning per-BIG-IP values appropiately**.
 * It can be used in any computer with perl installed -- including the BIG-IP
 * It is not BIG-IP version specific but it is being tested with BIG-IP 11.6-13.1
+* Supports **route-domains and partitions**
 * Supports LTM policies
-* It has been used with **LTM, ASM, APM, AFM and PEM modules**.
-* Supports route-domains and partitions
-* Can easily create **iApps that contain base configurations (self-IPs, VLANs, etc...) that can be deployed in a BIG-IP cluster and config-sync'ed assigning per-BIG-IP values appropiately**.
 * It allows **importing (from external files or URL) the following configuration objects**:
     * apache-ssl-cert          SSL certificates management
     * asm-policy